 Keep these helpful and essential logistics online.
-Your guests will appreciate that you’ve blocked rooms at a specific hotel and included all the info they need to reserve a room.
+Your guests will appreciate that you've blocked rooms at a specific hotel and included all the info they need to reserve a room.
 (Psst—we've made it a breeze for you with HotelPlanner.)
-If you’ve arranged transportation to and from the ceremony and reception, pop that info in too.
-While you’re at it, go the extra mile to include local car services, restaurant recs, nearby coffee shops, fun activities and other helpful tidbits to keep your guests clued in and happy during their stay.
+If you've arranged transportation to and from the ceremony and reception, pop that info in too.
+(Resources like Budget help couples organize car rentals to make wedding weekend travel a seamless experience for guests.)
+While you're at it, go the extra mile to include local car services, restaurant recs, nearby coffee shops, fun activities, and other helpful tidbits to keep your guests clued in and happy during their stay.

 6. Your Love Story

 Don't write the story of how you met, fell in love and got engaged on your invitation.
 It's not that your guests don't want to read it—it's more that your website is the better platform for these sweet details.
 Plus, sharing your story digitally makes it easy to upload and show off your cutest couples photos from every relationship milestone (definitely sneak in your favorites from your engagement shoot).

 Consider your website a one-stop shop for social guidelines.
 Some couples print their hashtag along with a link to their website on their save-the-dates—but you can save any social media preferences for your website if you like.
 Let your guests know if you're using a hashtag or setting up a photo-sharing app like The Guest so you can see all of their snapshots from the wedding day.
 On the other end of the spectrum, take advantage of your website to let your guests know you're having an unplugged wedding.